Becoming A Single Adoptive Dad

-“‘I never asked for any of this!’ screams my sobbing eight-year-old foster son to his new therapist when he learns, despite being on an adoption track with me, he must endure more therapy and more ‘services,’ which he’d been forced to be part of since the age of four.
+“‘I never asked for any of this!’ screams my sobbing eight-year-old foster son to his new therapist when he learns.
+Despite being on an adoption track with me, he must endure more therapy and services, which he’d been forced to be part of since the age of four.

-Those seven words rip through my heart as they encapsulate the entire foster care experience for all children in care – they don’t ask for any of it, but are forced to submit because of bad choices by their bio parents and the demands of a bureaucracy-laden system forced by government to provide services the child may not want or even need.
+Those seven words rip through my heart as they encapsulate the entire foster care experience for all children in care.
+They don’t ask for any of it, but are forced to submit because of bad choices by their biological parents and the demands of a bureaucracy-laden system forced by government to provide services the child may not want or even need.

 My journey as an adoptive parent begins in 2015 when I attend a Raise A Child event in Los Angeles to find out if, as a single man, I’m legally allowed to adopt, and am delighted to learn I’m eligible.
 I start classes at Penny Lane Centers—a foster family agency—and thus begins the biggest adventure of my life.